How Much Is the Average Social Security Check?

 Key takeaways

-Each year, the Social Security Administration (SSA) makes cost-of-living adjustments (COLA) to Social Security payments to account for inflation and rises in the cost of living.
+Each year, your payment should go up as the Social Security Administration (SSA) makes cost-of-living adjustments to Social Security payments to account for inflation and rises in the cost of living.

 You may be aware that Social Security is a benefit available to most people in retirement, but understanding how much you’ll get might feel like a slippery task.
 There are lots of factors that will influence your monthly benefit payment amount, and many of these factors can change before you reach retirement.

-Having a general sense of what the average monthly Social Security payment is today can help provide a frame of reference as you consider this benefit and how it will work with your financial picture.
-Here, we’ll give you a brief overview on how Social Security works and today’s average payment amount.
+Having a general sense of what the average monthly Social Security payment is today can help provide a frame of reference as you consider this benefit and how it will compliment your financial future .
+Here, we’ll give you a brief overview of how Social Security works and today’s average payment amount.

 What is Social Security?